avnet-iotconnect/iotc-azurertos-sdk/samples/rx65ncloudkit/documentation/quickstart_guide.md

 ![An image](./assets/quickstart/VirtualBox_WinDev2301Eval_20_02_2023_14_41_51.png.small)

-Click "Attributes (0)" and add a version "STRING" value and "Save" it.
+Click "Attributes (0)" and add a "version" attribute with STRING type and "Save" it.

 ![An image](./assets/quickstart/VirtualBox_WinDev2301Eval_20_02_2023_14_49_29.png.small)

-Add a "button" attribute with BOOLEAN type, and a "random" attribute with DECIMAL type.
+Add a second "button" attribute with BOOLEAN type, and a third "random" attribute with DECIMAL type.

 ![An image](./assets/quickstart/VirtualBox_WinDev2301Eval_20_02_2023_14_51_00.png.small)